 Your arms fit the shape of the hei.

 The elongated vav represents your spine.

 And the final hei fits the shape of your legs.

 We literally carry the letters of His Name with us.
 Each person is a work of art signed by the Great Artist.
-Dwight, my husband, and great teacher, (z”l – of blessed memory) used to say that when the angels see a person approaching they say, “Make way, Make way!
+Even the angels are in awe when theysee a person approaching and they say, “Make way, Make way!
 Here comes someone bearing the Holy Name of God!”